dabapps/django-readers/docs/explanation.md

 Again, only the precise fields that are needed are loaded from the database.
 All relationship functions take an optional `to_attr` argument which is passed to the underlying `Prefetch` object.

-Note that `django-readers` _always_ uses `prefetch_related` to load relationships, even in circumstances where `select_related` would usually be used (ie `ForeignKey` and `OneToOneField`), resulting in one query per relationship.
+Note that `django-readers` _always_ uses `prefetch_related` to load relationships, even in circumstances where `select_related` would usually be used (i.e. `ForeignKey` and `OneToOneField`), resulting in one query per relationship.
 This approach allows the code to be "fractal": the tree of `(prepare, project)` pairs can be recursively applied to the tree of related querysets.
 It is possible to use `select_related` but this [must be done manually](cookbook.md#use-select_related-instead-of-prefetch_related).

 ### Specs